syncfusion-content/uwp-docs/uwp/DataGrid/Localization.md

 ## Editing default culture resource

-You can edit default resource file by adding it to your application where SfDataGrid reads the static texts from here.
+You can edit default resource file by adding it to your application where Data Grid reads the static texts from here.
 You can download the default resource file from [here](https://www.syncfusion.com/downloads/support/directtrac/general/ze/Syncfusion.SfGrid.UWP.Resources-145129753.zip).

 ![Displaying the default culture resource editing for UWP SfDataGrid](Localization_images/Localization_img5.png)